-DMA x Used By ISA [No/ICU]
+DMA x Reserved for Legacy Device [No/ICU]

-These fields indicate whether or not the displayed DMA channel for each field is being used by a legacy (non-PnP) ISA card.
-The default setting indicates either that the displayed DMA channel is not used or an ICU is being used to determine if an ISA card is using that channel.
-If you install a legacy ISA card that requires a unique DMA channel, and you are not using an ICU, you must set the field for that channel to [Yes].
+These fields indicate whether or not the displayed DMA channel for each field is being used by an onboard legacy (non-PnP) device.
+The default setting indicates either that the displayed DMA channel is not used or an ICU is being used to determine if a legacy device is using that channel.
 Configuration options: [No/ICU] [Yes]